This post was updated on 27/02/23

 So far in this blog series, I’ve written about self-care for your mind here and here and for your body.
-Today I would like to focus on self-care for your soul.
+Today I would like to focus on 5 ways to nourish your soul.
 This is the most personal aspect of wellbeing.
 It is about living a life with meaning and purpose.
 It is about getting in touch with your values and what really matters to you, so you can live intentionally.

 Spiritual self care is any ritual or practice that we do to further our connection with who we truly are as an individual, the real you.
 When you begin to practice consistent spiritual self-care, you can expect to nurture your connection with yourself and a higher power (if you choose to connect with a higher power) and create spiritual practices that fuel both your body and soul.